What Is a Treasury Bill (T-Bill)? How It Works, Why Investors Use It, and When It Makes Sense

 A savings account usually wins on instant access.

-A T-bill may win when you can leave money alone until maturity and want to improve yield while keeping risk low.
+A T-bill may win when you can leave money alone until maturity and want a more structured way to earn on cash.

 👉 Compare both side by side here: